Polymer Clay Buttons: Hole Placement, Flat Baking, and Consistent Thickness

 The Core Button Workflow

-Roll one even sheet, cut the full set, pierce the holes while raw, then bake the blanks flat if your clay line supports that setup before you decide how much finishing they really need.
+Roll one even slab, cut the full set, pierce the holes while raw, then bake the blanks flat if your clay line supports that setup before you decide how much finishing they really need.

 - Condition the clay until it rolls smoothly.